mveytsman/ontoillogical.com/source/_posts/2012-08-30-my-solutions-to-the-stripe-ctf-web-app-edition.markdown

     });
 });
 ```
-And when the above is encodes with `String.fromCharCode` and put inside a `<script>` tag, the target user will post their password when viewing our post:
+And when the above is encoded with `String.fromCharCode` and put inside a `<script>` tag, the target user will post their password when viewing our post:

 ![Level 6 Solved](/assets/images/stripe-ctf/level6-solved.png)